Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 On each page, items such as tables, plots, notes, etc. are embedded, and the configuration file specifies how these items are laid out.

-Along with the objects on the pages, a configuration file can also define the datasources used by report's objects, per-page printer settings, etc.
+Along with the objects on the pages, a configuration file can also define the datasources and user-defined values used by report's objects, printer settings, etc.

 The following details the available options for JSON configuration files.

-At the root level:
+# Root-level Items
 - @c "name": contains a string value, representing the name of the report.

+## Datasources {#datasources-properties}
+Properties for the @c "datasources" node:
 - @c "datasources": contains an array of datasources, which are referenced by other items in the report.
   - @c "name": the name of the datasource.\n
   This name is referenced by items (e.g., plots) elsewhere in the configuration file and must be unique.